eitanas1/web-calculator/README.md

 # Web-calculator

-web-calculator is a web service that allows users to send arithmetic expressions via HTTP and receive their results.
+web-calculator is a web service that allows users to send arithmetic expressions via HTTP and receive their results

 ## Functionality